NotReallySynthPlls/NotReallySynthPlls/docs/talk/index.md

 The intrinsic reasons start with our range-resolution trade-off: quantization error of *both* the phase-ADC and DCO-DAC contribute to timing noise.
 For example, imagine we need a 1-5 GHz frequency range, and manage to design a perfectly-linear 7 (binary) bit DCO.
 (Pretty good.)
 At our low frequencies, quantization error of that DCO alone generates jitter equal to 6.25% of a period.
 That's probably more than our digital logic wants to tolerate, and it's before we add any other noise source.

 Just about any wide-range digital PLL uses some form of *frequency banding*, offline calibration, or other frequency sub-ranging approach.
 The range-resolution trade-off is generally too painful for SoC-style clocks, which generally have a wide range to support a diversity of power states.
-Note this also means these PLLs *cannot* slowly walk from their min to max frequencies, without going through some form of re-training, calibration, or banding.
+Note this also means these PLLs cannot slowly walk from their min to max frequencies, without going through some form of re-training, calibration, or banding.
 (Granted some analog ones have the same constraint.)

 This is also why digital architectures have a sort of "well-shaped" utility versus noise performance.
 The lowest-performing PLLs benefit from the digital construction methods.
-The highest-performing PLLs for wireless applications can also disproportionally use digital techniques - but largely due to their narrow frequency range.
+The highest-performing PLLs for wireless applications can also disproportionally use digital techniques - but only due to their narrow frequency range.
 [Staszewski's pioneering digital RF PLLs](https://ieeexplore-ieee-org.libproxy.berkeley.edu/stamp/stamp.jsp?tp=&arnumber=4100882) serve as prominent examples.

 Similar range-resolution problems apply to common digital phase detectors, which we'll cover next.

 But first, the cultural factors.
 Designing PLLs requires a set of knowledge that, well, analog guys more commonly have.
 Just the feedback network design and transistor-level DCO design rules out the majority of IC designers.
 The charge-pump PLL has a nicely tractable analytical model, in language these folks understand.
 Linear frequency-domain models are well understood, and more importantly *they actually work*.
 University courses and books commonly offer its design as curriculum.
 (Notably, Berkeley's most recent *Advance Digital IC* course included the design equations and procedure for charge-pump PLLs - and then just mentioned that digital PLLs exist.
 This strikes me as a typical level of coverage.)

 The analog skill-set applies to more than designing current-sources and filters, it also tends to manifest in what designers *won't* do, and *won't* trust.
 These calibration, ranging, and general behavioral mechanics commonly qualify.
 As our computer-architecture friends will gladly tell us, things to go catastrophically wrong tend to do so in control logic.
 So it is with PLLs.
 A common example: the hand-off between what tends to be a series of different-range phase-frequency detectors.
 Each digital PLL makes a set of decisions as to whether its multiple feedback loops are somehow combined, or sequentially handed off from one to the next.
 Behind both doors there lay some dragons.
 For the analog tribe, particularly behind the latter.
-The three-state PFD, in contrast, is really ingenious in its ability to pull the PLL into lock for essentially any state.
+The three-state PFD, in contrast, is really ingenious in its ability to pull the PLL into lock from essentially any state.